chnyda/taikungoclient/client/docs/BackupStorageLocationDto.md

 HasBackupCredentialId returns a boolean if a field has been set.

-### SetBackupCredentialIdNil

-`func (o *BackupStorageLocationDto) SetBackupCredentialIdNil(b bool)`

- SetBackupCredentialIdNil sets the value for BackupCredentialId to be an explicit nil

-### UnsetBackupCredentialId
-`func (o *BackupStorageLocationDto) UnsetBackupCredentialId()`

-UnsetBackupCredentialId ensures that no value is present for BackupCredentialId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)